fossasia/support.eventyay.com/attendees/How-to-get-a-refund-if-I-need-to-cancel-my-ticket-to-the-event.md

+---
+title: How to get a refund if I need to cancel my ticket to the event
+---

 Hello,

 this article is not yet available.
 Our team is working hard to answer all questions.
 We will be adding this article soon.